machine-learning-study-group/time-series-millenium-goals/README.md

 Compare results before after improvement by checking against last 5 years during training + submitting to united nations website (edited)

 #### Topics for improvement:
-- improve cleaning/filtering of the data
+improve cleaning/filtering of the data
-try on everything
+- try on everything
-Feature selection not based on correlations
+- Feature selection not based on correlations
+Improve the preparation of the data:
+- features engineering
-- Improve the preparation of the data: features engineering use polynomial features in the interpolation of the data find a way to use continents/countries features reduction: PCA
+- use polynomial features in the interpolation of the data
+- find a way to use continents/countries
+- features reduction: PCA
-- improve model training:
+improve model training:
-add dropout
+- add dropout
-change architecture
+- change architecture
-predict 1 year from 5 years instead of 5 from 5 (and predict 1 year at a time 2002 to 2007, using predictions) (edited) Jeremie Charlet 8:18 PM
+- predict 1 year from 5 years instead of 5 from 5 (and predict 1 year at a time 2002 to 2007, using predictions)